fenixkz/rl_journey/Lesson-4/theory.md

 And that is the Advantage Actor-Critic (AAC) algorithm.
 The critic learns the state-value function $V(s)$, and the actor uses the critic's TD-error as the advantage estimate to improve its policy at every single step!

 We started with introducing a baseline with sole purpose of decreasing variance in $G_t$ and concluded in step-by-step learning with advantage estimate.
+And you know what else we did?
+We have solved the inherent problem of vanilla-PG of not being able to penalize bad actions when all returns are positive!
+The advantage, $A(s_t, a_t)$, shows the relative quality of the $a_t$, i.e. if that action is on average worse than others from this state.
+So, it means that if it worse, then the $A(s_t, a_t) < 0$, and by multiplying it with $\log \pi_\theta(a_t \mid s_t)$ we are moving in direction of decreasing the probability of taking $a_t$ from $s_t$.
+Incredible, right?

+Okay, Advantage Actor-Critic is a beautifull algorithm.
+But we should not stop here.
+One of the obvious direction of improvement is to review whether we can extend one step learning to N-step.
 If you remember in previous lessons we had the same discussion that one step learning has much less variance but higher bias.
-So, we decreased the variance but increased the bias, this is the price we are willing to pay.
-But of course nobody is forcing us to stick with one step learning, what stops us from collecting N-steps and use N-step learning?
-N-o-t-h-i-n-g.
+I know that this whole section we have been trying to come up with a solution to decrease the variance, but high bias is also a problem.
+By introducing N-step learning we can find a sweat spot in this spectrum.

 ## N-step return

 AAC works great, but as we already discussed one-step learning  has a high bias despite having low variance.
-In previous lessons we have seen that exnteding one step learning to N-step provides better results, can we adopt it to PG algorithms?
+In previous lessons we have seen that extending one step learning to N-step provides better results, can we adopt it to PG algorithms?
 Yes.

 So, the formula we have seen is:
 $$